Shrijeeth/QueryGPT-ADK/README.md

 - Write test cases for agentic workflow (end-to-end and agent interaction tests).

-## Contribution
+## Contribution & Extending Agents

 Contributions are welcome!
+The agent system is modular.
+New agents and tools can be added by following the existing pattern in `backend/agents/`.
 Please open issues or submit pull requests for bug fixes, new features, or improvements.

 1. Fork the repository.
 2. Create your feature branch (git checkout -b feature/your-feature).